Find synonyms Find exact match

 ●Chronic lung transplant rejection can affect the airways or the pulmonary vasculature or both.
 Chronic airway rejection, the more common and morbid of the two types of rejection, is identified histologically by the presence of bronchiolitis obliterans (BO) (picture 1 and picture 2).
 When a patient has airflow limitation in the absence of other etiologies, but histopathology documenting BO is not available, a diagnosis of bronchiolitis obliterans syndrome (BOS) is made.
 (See 'Definitions' above.)

-●The exact etiology of BO is unclear, but largely it is felt to be a manifestation of chronic rejection of the allograft, although several other factors appear to participate, including recurrent and severe episodes of acute lung transplant rejection, cytomegalovirus infection, primary graft dysfunction, gastroesophageal reflux, and possibly autoimmunity.
+●The exact etiology of BOS/BO is unclear, but it is believed to be primarily a manifestation of chronic rejection of the allograft.
+However, several other factors appear to participate, including recurrent and severe episodes of acute lung transplant rejection, cytomegalovirus infection, primary graft dysfunction, gastroesophageal reflux, and possibly autoimmunity.
 (See 'Etiology and risk factors' above.)

-●In the early stages of BO, the physical examination is typically normal and the chest radiograph is clear.
-In more advanced stages of BO, the chest examination usually reveals end-inspiratory pops and squeaks.
+●In the early stages of BOS/BO, the physical examination is typically normal and the chest radiograph is clear.
+In more advanced stages, the chest examination usually reveals end-inspiratory pops and squeaks.
 Airflow obstruction is the usual pattern on pulmonary function testing.
 The chest radiograph and high resolution computed tomography scan may demonstrate signs of bronchiectasis and hyperinflation, but are often normal in early disease.
 (See 'Clinical presentation' above and 'Pulmonary function testing' above and 'Imaging' above.)

 ●The usual approach to a lung transplant recipient presenting with dyspnea and declining spirometry or with an asymptomatic decline in spirometry is summarized in the figure (algorithm 1).
 The first step is to exclude anastomotic stenosis or infection, so virtually all patients undergo bronchoscopy with bronchoalveolar lavage to obtain samples for bacterial and viral cultures.
 When possible, a transbronchial biopsy is performed to look for histopathologic evidence of infection or BO.
 (See 'Evaluation for BO and BOS' above.)